bvancilku/awesome-data-effectiveness/README.md

 Does the storage of your data permit its best use?

 * Broman, K. W., & Woo, K. H. (2018).
 Data Organization in Spreadsheets.
 The American Statistician, 72(1), 2–10. https://doi.org/10.1080/00031305.2017.1375989
+    * Think you know Excel?
+How many of these do you do?
+For instance:
+        * Do you ever classify rows using color?
+        * Do you ever include more than one table per sheet?
+        * Do you include long column names with spaces and lots of clarifying details?
 * Style guide for variable naming
   * [names for variable conventions (Allison Horst)](https://twitter.com/allison_horst/status/1205702878544875521/photo/1)
 * CSV